SabnaSusan26/loo-locator/README.md

 # loo-locator
 The loo locator is a mobile application that provides the users the details of the loos inside a mall with a static map to traverse.
-The App also provides the information of facilities provided for each loo and the cleaning information.
+The App also provides the information of facilities provided for each loo.

 ## Project setup
 ```